Oreoluwa97/Portfolio/README.md

 # Portfolio
-All projects done carried out with BigQuery.
+All projects done were carried out using BigQuery.
 Data Exploration was done on each project.